Jadenpoole3/digitalScientist/README.md

 # digitalScientist

-Ionic + Google Vision API mobile application to identify objects in pictures taken using the phone.
+Ionic + TypeScript + Google Vision API mobile application to identify objects in pictures taken using the phone.

 # Heroku